-Starting in the fall of 2019, Disney will have a new gondola system at 4 resorts and two parks.
-Disney’s Pop Century will have a Gondola Station and it will share with Disney’s Art of Animation resort.
-The gondolas will ride over Hourglass Lake making for a pleasant view!
+Disney has opened a new gondola system at 4 resorts and two parks.
+Disney’s Pop Century has a Gondola Station and it shares with Disney’s Art of Animation resort.
+The gondolas ride over Hourglass Lake making for a pleasant view!
 The gondolas will connect the resorts with Hollywood Studios and Epcot’s International Gateway entrance.
 The other resorts that will have gondolas are Caribbean Beach and Disney Riviera.

 Entertainment at Pop Century Resort

 Although there’s a lake, there’s no marina or boat rental here.
 There’s a full arcade called the Fast Forward Arcade in Classic Hall which is accessible.
 There’s also a kids’ playground.
 There’s a nice walking path beside the Hourglass Lake.

 All the Disney resorts offer various activities, and they print a Recreational Calendar that you can pick up when you get there.
 They might include activities such as their nightly outdoor movies (Movie Under the Stars), scavenger hunts, poolside activities, arts & crafts, etc.

 There’s a Coin Laundromat at each pool location with top loading washing machines and front loading dryers.

 Luggage Delivery at the Pop Century Resort

 Compared to moderate or deluxe Disney resorts, value resort guests receive a much lower level of service and assistance at the value resorts.
 For example, although you can leave your luggage with Luggage Assistance at the front entrance (notice it’s not called bell service because it’s not considered the same type of service), it can take around an hour or more after check-in for your luggage to be delivered to your room.